Whoever finds a wife finds a good thing and obtains favor from the Lord. Proverbs 18:22

 20 The sons of Ephraim:

-28 Their possessions and settlements were Bethel and its towns, and eastward Naaran, and westward Gezer, with its towns; Shechem also and its towns, to Azzah and its towns; 29 and by the borders of the descendants of Manasseh, Beth Shean and its towns, Taanach and its towns, Megiddo and its towns, and Dor and its towns.
+28 Their possessions and settlements were Bethel and its towns, and to the east, Naaran, and to the west, Gezer, with its towns; and Shechem and its towns, to Azzah and its towns.
+29 By the borders of the descendants of Manasseh were Beth Shean and its towns, Taanach and its towns, Megiddo and its towns, and Dor and its towns.
 The descendants of Joseph the son of Israel lived in these towns.

 The Sons of Asher

 30 The sons of Asher:

 Imnah, Ishvah, Ishvi, and Beriah.
 Serah was their sister.

 Heber and Malchiel, who was the father of Birzaith.

 32 Heber became the father of Japhlet, Shomer, Hotham, and Shua their sister.